b-chrit/shapeDataBaseProcessor/README.md

 4. Place your shape database text file in the same directory.
 5. Open your terminal and run the following command:

+## Demonstrates
+* Command Line Interface (CLI) interaction.
+* Input validation and error handling.
+* Object-oriented programming (OOP) concepts.
+* Reading and processing text files.
+* Working with multiple classes and inheritance.

+## Note
+* The shape database text file should follow the specified format.
+* The program provides informative messages for processing and interaction.
+* This project showcases practical skills applicable to software development.

 ```bash
 python shapedb.py